 Jamaica is my playground.
 I stay in West End, slightly inland in a small cabin; I cook for myself and I walk to a tiny beach.
-I drink Sorrell, eat Sweet Sop, Sour Sop, Aki, Starapple, Mango, Guava and Tamarind, but I rarely seek a fancy Jamaican restaurant until I get back to the city.
+I drink Sorrell, eat Sweet Sop, Sour Sop, Aki, Starapple, Mango, Guava and Tamarind, but I rarely seek a fancy Jamaican restaurant; i save that for the city.

-In New York most of my getting to Harlem is done on CitiBike so by the time I get there I’m really needy.
-Sisters has a bench outside, a park across the street and a hot breeze in the summer.
+In New York most of my getting to Harlem is done on CitiBike so by the time I get there I’m needy.
+Outside, Sisters has a bench, a park across the street and a hot breeze in the summer.
 Sorrell in hand, I’m in ‘Jamaica’, but only 25 minutes from home.

 Inside, there’s Trinidadian chicken, curry flavoured rotis, jerk chicken (which everywhere is only an imitation of the Jamaican thing), salt cod, dirty rice, yams, greens with okra and many other, west African temptations, very reasonably priced.
 My sorrell costs about the same as coffee in my neighbourhood.

 While you’re reading, please read further—this charming, prize-winning, sweet short story about sweet sop.
 You’ll smile, which is very, very good for you.

 Sisters is a BYOB restaurant that accepts only cash.